77even/Fast-nnUNet/README.md

 ### 2. Fast Inference Module

 Performs efficient inference based on distilled lightweight models, significantly improving performance while maintaining accuracy.
 For detailed information, please refer to the [Inference Module Documentation](./inference/README.md).

+### 3. C++ Engine Module

+A high-performance C++ implementation of FastnnUNet built on CUDA operators and TensorRT for production-level deployment.
+This engine enables ultra-fast inference (seconds) for CT and MRI images in clinical settings.
+For detailed information, please refer to the [C++ Engine Documentation](./engine/README.md).

 ## Usage Instructions